How to trade financial markets

 Most commodity trading involves the purchase and sale of a physical commodity via options or futures, but derivative products enable traders to speculate on their price without having to take delivery of the goods.

-This means that you won’t need to open an account with a cryptocurrency exchange or create a digital wallet, you can just get started trading with a regular CFD or spread betting account.
+This means that you won’t need to open an account with a cryptocurrency exchange or create a digital wallet, you can just get started trading with a regular CFD account.

 Exchange traded funds (ETFs) are made up of a basket of assets – whether this is stocks, indices, currencies or commodities.
 They are designed to track the performance of an existing market or group of markets.